vetysteri/BookShop/README.md

 Fill shopping cart with books and "order" them.
 Ordering at the moment being a simple form getting address, postnumber ,email and the combined price of the books.

+Features still to be added : Adding an image to corresponding book, function level security tags, sign up form for making new accounts, more comprehensive tests.